scastlara/graphcompare/README.md

     With the option -w, one can create a webpage with a representation of the merged graph (with different colors for nodes and relationships depending on their presence in each DOT file).
-To make this representation, dotcompare uses the Open Source library cytoscape.js.
+To make this representation, graphcompare uses the Open Source library cytoscape.js.
 All the cytoscape.js code is embedded in the html file to allow maximum portability: the webpage and the graph work without any external file/script dependencies.
 This allows for an easy upload of the graph to any website.